ogri-la/strongbox/README.md

 Changes are recorded in the [CHANGELOG.md](CHANGELOG.md) file.

-All bugs/questions/feedback should go in [Issues](https://github.com/ogri-la/wowman/issues).
+All bugs/questions/feedback should go in [Github Issues](https://github.com/ogri-la/wowman/issues).

-All contributions should take the form of a pull request with unit tests.
+All code contributions should take the form of a pull request with unit tests.
-[The licence](LICENCE.txt) is quite strict and all contributions will be subject to it.
+[The licence](LICENCE.txt) is quite strict and all code contributions are subject to it.

 See [CONTRIBUTING](CONTRIBUTING.md) for more detail.